Description

 - No access to internal components for deep cleaning.

-- Requires batteries for the remote, which aren’t included.
+- Requires batteries for the remote, which are not included.

 Market Rivals